marloncoti/tech-community-day-iac-workshop/content/25_intro_modern_iac_python/30_deploying_webservers/23_add_new_stack.md

 staging  n/a             n/a             https://app.pulumi.com/tcd2024-iac/lab-01/staging

 ```
+Notice that `dev` is now the active stack.

 ### View stack resources
 To view details of the currently selected stack, run pulumi stack with no arguments.
 This displays the metadata, resources and output properties associated with the stack.